Azure/aks-engine-azurestack/docs/topics/service-account-token-secrets.md

 ## Autogeneration

 Previously, these Secret-based service account tokens were auto generated for ServiceAccounts.
-In Kubernetes v1.27 and later, Kubernetes forced the `LegacyServiceAccountTokenNoAutoGeneration`` feature gate to true, preventing Kubernetes from automatically creating these service account token secrets for ServiceAccounts.
+In Kubernetes v1.27 and later, Kubernetes forced the `LegacyServiceAccountTokenNoAutoGeneration` feature gate value to true, preventing Kubernetes from automatically creating these service account token secrets for ServiceAccounts.

 As a result, if using AKS Engine >= v0.79 with Kubernetes >= v1.27, Kubernetes will not automatically create these tokens.

 ## Switch to alternative methods in k8s v1.27+

-The `LegacyServiceAccountTokenNoAutoGeneration`` feature gate is [forced by Kubernetes to true](https://github.com/kubernetes/kubernetes/pull/114522) in Kubernetes v1.27+.
+The `LegacyServiceAccountTokenNoAutoGeneration` feature gate value is [forced by Kubernetes to true](https://github.com/kubernetes/kubernetes/pull/114522) in Kubernetes v1.27+.
 When enabled, Secret API objects containing service account tokens are no longer auto-generated for every ServiceAccount.

 Alternatives: